vamshiravula/vamshiravula/README.md

 ##### NOW

 - ✨ Working on AdBot: An innovative way to make passive money on Discord;
-- ⚡🇹 Advancing the hip-hop scene in India through my company, Rap India;
+- ⚡ Advancing the hip-hop scene in India through my company, Rap India

 ##### BIO